Burma campaign: Japanese conquest of Burma

-Japanese objectives in Burma were initially limited to the capture of Rangoon (now known as Yangon), the capital and principal seaport.
+Japanese objectives in Burma were initially limited to the capture of Rangoon, the capital and principal seaport.
 This would close the overland supply line to China and provide a strategic bulwark to defend Japanese gains in British Malaya and the Dutch East Indies.
 The Japanese Fifteenth Army under Lieutenant General Shōjirō Iida, initially consisting of only two infantry divisions, moved into northern Thailand (which had signed a treaty of friendship with Japan), and launched an attack over jungle-clad mountain ranges into the southern Burmese province of Tenasserim (now Tanintharyi Region) in January 1942.

 In the face of the Japanese advances, huge numbers of Indians, Anglo-Indians, and Anglo-Burmese fled Burma, around 600,000 by the autumn of 1942.
 Perhaps 80,000 of those in flight would die from starvation, exhaustion and disease.
 Some of the worst massacres in Burma during World War II would be perpetrated not by the Japanese but by Burmese gangs linked to the Burma Independence Army.

 The Japanese successfully attacked over the Kawkareik Pass and captured the port of Moulmein at the mouth of the Salween River after overcoming stiff resistance.
 They then advanced northwards, outflanking successive British defensive positions.
 Troops of the 17th Indian Infantry Division tried to retreat over the Sittaung River, but Japanese parties reached the vital bridge before they did.
 On 22 February, the bridge was demolished to prevent its capture, a decision that has since been extremely contentious.

-The loss of two brigades of 17th Indian Division meant that Rangoon could not be defended.
+The loss of two brigades of the 17th Indian Division meant that Rangoon could not be defended.
 General Archibald Wavell, the commander-in-chief of the American-British-Dutch-Australian Command, nevertheless ordered Rangoon to be held as he was expecting substantial reinforcements from the Middle East.
-Although some units arrived, counterattacks failed and the new commander of Burma Army (General Harold Alexander), ordered the city to be evacuated on 7 March after its port and oil refinery had been destroyed.
-The remnants of Burma Army broke out to the north, narrowly escaping encirclement.
+Although some units arrived, counterattacks failed and the new commander of the Burma Army (General Harold Alexander) ordered the city to be evacuated on 7 March after its port and oil refinery had been destroyed.
+The remnants of the Burma Army broke out to the north, narrowly escaping encirclement.

 On the eastern part of the front, in the Battle of Yunnan-Burma Road, the Chinese 200th Division held up the Japanese for a time around Toungoo, but after its fall the road was open for motorised troops of the Japanese 56th Division to shatter the Chinese Sixth Army to the east in the Karenni States and advance northward through the Shan States to capture Lashio, outflanking the Allied defensive lines and cutting off the Chinese armies from Yunnan.
 With the effective collapse of the entire defensive line, there was little choice left other than an overland retreat to India or to Yunnan.